easegress-io/easegress/doc/cookbook/distributed_tracing.md

 ```

 ## Custom tags
-Custom tags can help to furher filter and debug tracing spans.
+Custom tags can help to further filter and debug tracing spans.
 Here's an example with custom tag `customTagKey` with value `customTagValue`:

 ```yaml
 kind: HTTPServer